cse232summer-msu/cse232summer-msu.github.io/a4c636b019_exam_policies.md

 ## Content

+All exams will contain both multiple-choice questions, and short-answer questions.
+Some sample MCQs are provided to you on their respective [Lecture pages](Lectures).

 All exams are comprehensive, and include material from lectures, assignments, quizzes, and the textbook.
 Each exam will cover material up to and including the week prior.
 For instance, Exam 1 will cover Week 01 and Week 02.

 ---

+## Cheatsheets and Exam Aids

+The exam is open note, meaning that you can bring whatever material you want, so long as it's not electronic.
+Printouts of reference material, textbooks, notes, the sample exams and keys, etc. are all fine to bring.
+Please ensure that you also bring the textbook.

+I recommend bringing reference material on the topics that are hard to remember.
+For the Final Exam, you might consider the useful functions in the STL algorithm library and the many data structures (`std::vector`, `std::string`, `std::map`, `std::set`, etc.).

 ## Exam Setup